Not all credit cards are created equal. Some earn rebates while others collect rewards points. The question is: which of these cards suits you best?

 A rewards point is not equivalent to one peso.
 Neither is one point equal to a mile, if you're trying to convert your points to air miles.
 This is what makes rewards cards more difficult to use than cashback cards, especially for busy people.

-For example, you must use a credit card that earns points on travel purchase for booking your flights, accommodations, and tours.
+For example, you must use a credit card that earns points on travel purchases for booking your flights, accommodations, and tours.
 For online shopping, you need a separate card that earns higher points for online transactions.

-And when you’ve finally found the perfect reward, you'll have to send a request to the bank and wait several weeks for the processing and release of your reward.
+Another frustrating part of redeeming credit card rewards is that once you’ve found the perfect reward, you'll have to send a request to the bank and wait several weeks for the processing and release of your reward.